 Individual investor actions.
-The Company and, in some instances, its affiliates, as an RMBS issuer, underwriter and/or other participant, and in some instances its employees, along with other defendants, have been named as defendants in: (i) one action brought by the Federal Deposit Insurance Corporation ("FDIC"), as receiver for Citizens National Bank and Strategic Capital Bank, which, following the United States Supreme Court's denial of defendants' petition for writ of certiorari on December 4, 2017, will resume in the SDNY, in which claims against CSS LLC and its affiliates relate to approximately USD 28 million of the RMBS at issue (approximately 20% of the \$141 million at issue against all defendants in the operative pleading); (ii) two actions brought by the FDIC, as receiver for Colonial Bank: one action in the SDNY, in which claims against the Company relate to approximately \$92 million of the RMBS at issue (approximately 23% of the \$394 million at issue against all defendants in the operative pleading); and one action in the Circuit Court of Montgomery County, Alabama, in which claims against the Company and its affiliates relate to approximately \$139 million of the RMBS at issue (approximately 45% of the \$311 million at issue against all defendants in the operative pleading); reduced from approximately \$153 million following the February 14, 2017 dismissal with prejudice of claims pertaining to one RMBS offering on which CSS LLC and its affiliates were sued; (iii) one action brought by the Federal Home Loan Banks of Seattle (FHLB Seattle) in Washington state court, in which claims against the Company and its affiliates relate to approximately \$104 million of the RMBS at issue, reduced from approximately \$249 million following the May 4, 2016 dismissal with prejudice of all claims related to certain RMBS; on December 11, 2017, the Washington State Court of Appeals affirmed the trial court's May 4, 2016 order, dismissing FHLB Seattle's claims; (iv) one action brought by the Federal Home Loan Bank of Boston in Massachusetts state court, in which claims against the Company and its affiliates relate to approximately \$333 million of the RMBS at issue, reduced from \$373 million following the October 27, 2015 stipulation of voluntary dismissal with prejudice of claims pertaining to certain RMBS offerings on which the Company and its affiliates were sued (approximately 6% of the \$5.7 billion at issue against all defendants in the operative pleading); (v) one action brought by Watertown Savings Bank in the SCNY, in which claims against the Company and its affiliates relate to an unstated amount of the RMBS at issue; and (vi) one action brought by the Tennessee Consolidated Retirement System in Tennessee state court in which claims against the Company relate to approximately \$24 million of the RMBS at issue against the Company relate to approximately \$24 million of the RMBS at issue against the Company relate to approximately \$24 million of the RMBS at issue against the Company relate to approximately \$24 million of the RMBS at issue against the Company and its affiliates relate to an unstated amount of the RMBS at issue against the Company relate to approximately \$24 million of the RMBS at issue against the Company relate to approximately \$24 million of the RMBS at issue against the Company (approximately 4% of the \$644 million at issue against all defendants in the operative pleading).
+The Company and, in some instances, its affiliates, as an RMBS issuer, underwriter and/or other participant, along with other defendants, have been named as defendants in: (i) one action brought by the Federal Deposit Insurance Corporation ("FDIC"), as receiver for Citizens National Bank and Strategic Capital Bank, in the SDNY, in which claims against the Company and its affiliates relate to approximately \$28 million of the RMBS at issue (approximately 20% of the \$141 million at issue against all defendants in the operative pleading); (ii) two actions brought by the FDIC, as receiver for Colonial Bank: one action in the SDNY, in which claims against the Company relate to approximately \$92 million of the RMBS at issue (approximately 23% of the \$394 million at issue against all defendants in the operative pleading); and one action in the Circuit Court of Montgomery County, Alabama, in which claims against the Company and its affiliates relate to approximately \$139 million of the RMBS at issue (approximately 45% of the \$311 million at issue against all defendants in the operative pleading), reduced from approximately \$153 million following the February 14, 2017 dismissal with prejudice of claims pertaining to one RMBS offering on which the Company and its affiliates were sued, and which has a trial scheduled to begin in April 2019; (iii) one action brought by the Federal Home Loan Bank of Seattle (FHLB Seattle) in Washington state court, in which claims against the Company and its affiliates on appeal relate to approximately \$145 million of the RMBS at issue; these claims were dismissed with prejudice in the trial court's May 4, 2016 summary judgment order, and were reduced from approximately \$249 million of RMBS at issue following an August 9, 2016 stipulation and order dismissing with prejudice FHLB Seattle's claims related to \$104 million of RMBS which FHLB Seattle did not appeal; on May 3, 2018, the Washington State Supreme Court granted FHLB Seattle's petition for review of the Washington State Court of Appeals' decision affirming the trial court's dismissal of FHLB Seattle's claims; (iv) one action brought by the Federal Home Loan Bank of Boston in Massachusetts state court, in which claims against the Company and its affiliates relate to approximately \$333 million of the RMBS at issue, reduced from \$373 million (approximately 6% of the \$5.7 billion at issue against all defendants in the operative pleading) following the October 27, 2015 stipulation of voluntary dismissal with prejudice of claims pertaining to a certain RMBS offering on which the Company and its affiliates were sued; [and (v) one action brought by Watertown Savings Bank in the SCNY, in which claims against the Company and its affiliates relate to an unstated amount of the RMBS at issue.]
+These actions are at various procedural stages.